Pauxygnunes/Oplin/README.md

 Partitional Analysis Publications - https://pauxy.net/partitional-analysis-publications/

 # Download and Installation
 To install Oplin v1.3 on Windows, download the file Oplin and run.
 It is necessary to have MCR 8.1 installed.
+Detailed instructions on readme.txt.

 The Matlab Compiler Runtime (MCR) can be freely downloaded at https://www.mathworks.com/products/compiler/matlab-runtime.html
 # About